 In this course, explore areas in and around Mysore, India, to compare the social and cultural contexts of Indian and American health and medicine.
 While abroad, take classes at Vivekananda Institute of Indian Studies (VIIS), an educational institution of the Swami Vivekananda Youth Movement (SVYM), a leading NGO in the field of health and development in India.
 At SVYM, take classes taught by physicians who have worked in a variety of roles in the Indian health care system.

-Prior to departure for India, you will be assigned to teams and given a global health case study based in India.
-You will gather information and perspectives on site to develop a proposed solution, which you will present at the end of the course at an evening poster presentation event.
+Prior to departure for India, you will be assigned to teams and given a Sustainable Development Goal (SDG) to focus on while in India.
+You will gather information and perspectives on site to be able to compare and contrast your SDG between India and the US/Minnesota, which you will present at the end of the course.

 Upon returning to the University of Minnesota, you will continue exploring global health by comparing and contrasting aspects of health in India and the US.
-You will finalize your teams’ case study solutions and prepare to present at the class case competition.
+You will finalize your teams’ SDG project and prepare to present at the end of the class.

 Housing & Meals

 You will stay in shared rooms in dormitories within walking distance of the education center.
 Breakfast, lunch, and dinner are provided, offering a wide array of vegetarian Indian meals.

 Field visits and excursions will illuminate the coursework and may include:

 - Mysore Medical College and Hospital

 - All India Institute of Speech and Hearing (AIISH)